grafana/agent/docs/flow/reference/components/prometheus.scrape.md

 The following example will set up the job with certain attributes (scrape intervals, query parameters) and let it scrape two instances of the blackbox exporter.
-The received metrics will be sent over to the provided list of remote writes, as defined by other components.
+The received metrics will be sent over to the provided list of receivers, as defined by other components.

 ```river
 prometheus.scrape "blackbox_scraper" {